pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

 # InfDB Dev Container Template

 A reusable template for creating Docker-based development containers that interact with the InfDB infrastructure.
-This template provides a standardized structure for building data processing tools, loaders, and analysis scripts that work with the InfDB PostgreSQL/PostGIS database.
+This template provides a standardized structure for importing (loader), preprocessing (basedata), or appyling (kwp) data within the InfDB PostgreSQL/PostGIS database.

 ## Overview